 King’s Speech: Key takeaways from public rail ownership to Great British Energy

-King Charles III made his second ever King’s Speech today, marking the 2024 State Opening of Parliament.
+King Charles III made only his second ever King’s Speech today, marking the 2024 state opening of parliament.

 The party came to power at the start of July, ending 14 years of Tory government.
 Prime minister Sir Keir Starmer has been keen to hit the ground running, bringing a slate of new bills which seek to change the direction of the country.

-“My government will be committed to uniting the country in our shared mission of national renewal,” the prime minister said, introducing the King’s Speech.
+“My government will be committed to uniting the country in our shared mission of national renewal,” Sir Keir said, introducing the King’s Speech.

 For the latest political updates, follow The Independent’s live coverage